 One thing’s for sure — steer clear of soybean oil in any form.
 It’s highly unstable (has a low shelf life), oxidizes easily, and is related to obesity, diabetes, heart disease, and fatty liver[*].

-Instead give your body what it wants — stable, nutritious, keto-friendly fats.
-The truth is: they taste much better than soybean oil anyway.
+Instead, give your body what it wants — stable, nutritious, keto-friendly fats.
+The truth is: they taste much better than oil from soybeans anyway.